Roddy Piper: California and Portland (1975–1980)

 By late 1975 and early 1976, Piper was a top villain for Mike and Gene LeBell's NWA Hollywood Wrestling.
 In 1977–78, he also started to work for Roy Shire's NWA San Francisco Wrestling in addition to remaining with the Los Angeles office, where Piper developed his Rowdy character.
-During this time, he made continuous insults directed at the area's Mexican community; he later promised to repent by playing the Mexican national anthem on his bagpipes only to anger the fans further by playing "La Cucaracha" instead, which in turn caused a riot.
+During this time, he made continuous insults directed at the area's Mexican community; he later promised to make up for this by playing the Mexican national anthem on his bagpipes only to anger the fans further by playing "La Cucaracha" instead, which in turn caused a riot.
 Piper also managed a stable of wrestlers in California.

 In the Los Angeles area, Piper feuded with Chavo Guerrero Sr., and his father Gory Guerrero.
 Piper and Chavo Guerrero faced each other in several matches for the Jules Strongbow Memorial Scientific Trophy.
 Piper also defeated Chavo for the Americas Heavyweight Title.
 During the feud, Piper lost a hair match and had his head shaved.
 Piper appeared in several loser leave town matches and was forced to leave the territory.
 He also appeared in the territory as The Masked Canadian.
 In his first televised match as The Masked Canadian, Piper teamed with Chavo in a match against Black Gordman and Goliath for the Americas Tag Team Championship.
 Piper and Guerrero lost the match and faced each other two days later, with Piper defeating Guerrero for the Americas Heavyweight Championship.
 Piper wrestled as The Masked Canadian for several months until he was unmasked by Hector Guerrero.

 By late 1978-early 1979, Piper left the California promotions for even more fame in Don Owen's Portland-based Pacific Northwest territory.
 He teamed with Killer Tim Brooks and Rick Martel to win the NWA Pacific Northwest Tag Team Championship.
 Piper also won the NWA Pacific Northwest Heavyweight Championship with victories over both Lord Jonathan Boyd and "Playboy" Buddy Rose.